Chapter in this post:

 My personal test winner: The BigBlue pocket warmer

-Some of the pocket warmers I've used only get up to "lukewarm" at most and then didn't have enough battery to give off heat for over an hour.
-Others didn't have a USB output to charge the iPhone, and still others had such an impractical power switch that you kept activating it unplanned in your jacket pocket or backpack.
+Some of the pocket warmers I've used have only gotten to "lukewarm" at most and then had too little battery to give off heat for over an hour.
+Others didn't have a USB output to charge the iPhone, and still others had such an inconvenient power switch that you kept unplanned activating it in your jacket pocket or backpack.

 With a capacity of 6000 mAh, the BigBlue has enough power to charge the iPhone and keep your hands warm for a few hours.
 In the low level (in which it delivers up to around 40 ° C) it lasts a good 4 hours - an information from the manufacturer that I can confirm.